What is a cholesteatoma?

 How soon will I recover?

-If your surgeon needed to shape your mastoid bone into a cavity, you will probably need to go to the outpatient clinic several times in the first few months until the cavity has healed completely.
-Most people are able to swim after surgery.
+This is a relatively quick procedure; therefore, you should be able to go home the next day.
+You should be able to return to work after about 3 weeks.
+If your surgeon needed to shape your mastoid bone into a cavity, you will probably need to come back to the clinic several times in the first few months until the cavity has healed completely.

+Protect your ear from water using cotton wool and Vaseline, and do not swim until your surgeon has told you that your ear has healed.
 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
-If the bone of your ear canal was not removed, some cholesteatoma may be left behind.
+Before you start exercising, ask the healthcare team or your GP for advice.
+Most people make a good recovery.
+However, if the bone of your ear canal was not removed, some cholesteatoma may be left behind.

 Author: Miss Ruth Capper MD FRCS (ORL-HNS)